When Does PTSD Go Away—Or Does It?

 Getty

-PTSD can also lead individuals to self-medicate.
+PTSD can lead some individuals to self-medicate.
 For example, some people with PTSD may use substances as a coping mechanism for feelings of anxiety.
 However, this can exacerbate the incidence and severity of PTSD symptoms over the long term.

 How is PTSD treated?